 In 2003, four Sherman Brothers' musicals ranked in the "Top 10 Favorite Children's Films of All Time" in a (British) nationwide poll reported by the BBC.
 The Jungle Book (1967) ranked at #7, Mary Poppins (1964) ranked at #8, The Aristocats (1970) ranked at #9 and Chitty Chitty Bang Bang (1968) topped the list at #1.

 In June 2005, The Sherman Brothers were inducted into the Songwriters' Hall of Fame.
 Also, in June 2005, a tribute was paid to Robert B. Sherman at the Théâtre de Vevey in Switzerland by the Ballet Romand.
 "Chitty" will be commencing its full UK tour in December 2005.

 The Disney/Cameron Mackintosh production of "Mary Poppins: The Stage Musical" made its world premier at the Prince Edward Theatre in December 2004 and features the Sherman Brothers classic songs.
 This show premiered on Broadway in 2006.
-In 2009, "Poppins" reached its landmark 1000th performance on Broadway.
+In 2013, "Poppins" became the 22nd longest running musical or nonmusical show in Broadway history.
 Numerous touring companies have toured worldwide since 2008.

 - IMDb Mini Biography By: Howard

 |Joyce Ruth Sasner||(27 September 1953 - 16 October 2001) ( her death) ( 4 children)|